Ensono/amido.github.io/docs/workloads/azure/data/infrastructure_data_azure.md

 ### Databricks secure cluster connectivity

-Stacks Azure Data Platform uses VNet injection to deploy Databricks into a custom virtual network.
+Ensono Stacks Azure Data Platform uses VNet injection to deploy Databricks into a custom virtual network.

 In most scenarios, we recommend that Azure Databricks is deployed in a fully secure manner, using secure cluster connectivity and disabling public workspace access.
 This means that Databricks